wRAR/flufl.bounce/flufl/bounce/docs/using.rst

 In the most basic form of use, you can just pass an email message to the top-level function, and get back a set of email addresses detected as bouncing.

+In Python 3, you should parse the message in binary (i.e. bytes) mode using say `email.message_from_bytes()`.
+You will get back a set of byte addresses.
+In Python 2, both are 8-bit strings and you would use `email.message_from_string()` to parse the message.

-Here for example, is a simple DSN-like bounce message:
+Here for example, is a simple DSN-like bounce message.  `parse()` is the appropriate email parsing function described above.

-    >>> from email import message_from_string as parse
     >>> msg = parse(b"""\
     ...
 From: Mail Delivery Subsystem <mailer-daemon@example.com>
     ...
 To: list-bounces@example.com